Watering Hole

 Consider replacing potassium bicarbonate with sodium bicarbonate

 Robert’s opinion: This is a boring water recipe made for short-ratio espresso and darker roasts.
 It’s popular with owners of big, fancy metal box machines with immense fear of scaling their equipment.
 I would not suggest this for modern espresso with light roasts, but this could be a great candidate to post-mineralize with dropper concentrates.
+Speculatively, the amount of KH to lines up with a convenient 0.1g to 1L, perhaps for perceptual ease than taste-based, which this fundamentally doesn’t optimize for anyway.

 Recipe breakdown: 0GH/50KH